wazuh/wazuh-qa/docs/tests/integration/setting_up_test_environment.md

 - Disable all components in `ossec.conf`

-- Install Python and its development tools
+- Install Python and the development tools

 ```
 # Install Python